3 min read

 Resilience

 Change rarely goes as planned.
 Therefore, change agents need to be resilient to respond, adapt, and overcome adversity, change, loss, and risk.
-Resilience also allows you to bounce back when things don’t go as planned and course correct as needed when crises arise.
+According to Satir's Change Model, during the "chaos" stage, unexpected challenges and disruptions are common, testing the resilience of those involved.
+Resilience allows you to bounce back when things don’t go as planned and course correct as needed when crises arise.

 Transparency